One of the best media marketing strategy channels for an e-commerce site is YouTube.

 In doing so, I can already see four topics that would be worth creating videos around.

-If you’re going to create content that demonstrates how your offering is better than the competition, then there are multiple ways that you can do this.
+If you’re going to create content that demonstrates how the offerings of your ecommerce website is better than the competition, then there are multiple ways that you can do this.

 For a start, you can simply demonstrate your product in action.
-Video is brilliant, because you can easily show off all of the little nuances that make your product better than existing solutions.
+Video is brilliant, because you can easily show off all of the little nuances that make your product, and overall offerings of your online business, better than existing solutions.

-Another thing that you can do is to produce video case studies and testimonial videos, based on the experiences that people have already had with your product.
+Another thing that you can do is to produce video case studies and testimonial videos, based on the experiences that people have already had with the products of your ecommerce website.

 Such videos are powerful, because they can showcase how people have decided to choose your brand, over everything else that is out there, because it is a better product.